JPRA-Dev/Hackers_Poulette_Form/README.md

 - display the error message near the correct input field
 - the error message must be readable (helpful to users)
 - the form has to be sanitised and validated (server side)
-- if all required inputs are valid, the script should respond by email to a given address (it doesn't because I did remove the main email that I was using after)

 ## Version